SACHSTech/Java-Style-Guide/README.md

 Comments should add *meaning*, not noise.

 #### Inline comments
-Use **inline comments** at the end of a line for short explanations of something that isn’t immediately obvious — like a tricky formula, algorithm, or workaround.
+Use **inline comments** at the end of a line for short explanations of something that isn’t immediately obvious.
+For example, use an inline comment to explain a tricky formula, algorithm, or workaround.

 ✅ **Example:**
 ```java